BaCoNeers/ftc-tutorial/README.md

 ![](/images/teambaconheader.png)

-A suite of tutorials to assist in programming in FTC
+A suite of tutorials to assist in programming in FTC.

+## Pre-requisites

+This tutorial assumes a Windows environment.